 Easter is one of the busiest times of the year in Malaga.

 Friday 1 May – Labour Day.
 Bars and restaurants open as usual, but don’t expect to find any shops open.

 In Spain when a public holiday falls on a Tuesday or Thursday those people who can take the Monday or Friday off as well.
 This is known as a ‘puente’ (bridge).

-Friday 1 November – All Saints Day, when Spanish people traditionally visit cemeteries and honour their dead.
+Monday 2 November – All Saints Day, when Spanish people traditionally visit cemeteries and honour their dead.
+The actual public holiday is Sunday 1 November, but the day off has been moved to the Monday this year.
 Shops, bars and restaurants open as usual.

-Friday 6 December – Spanish Constitution Day.
-Bars and restaurants open, but shops do not.
+Tuesday 8 December – Immaculate Conception Day.
+Bars and restaurants open, but shops will be closed.

 Friday 25 December – Christmas Day.
 Find out more about Christmas in Malaga.